awkwardengineer/Clock/Design Docs/microcontroller selection.md

 >3 digital outputs for am/pm light, alarm set, and buzzer
 >2 pins for external oscillator crystal

 All together, this works out to 8 I/O pins, the 2 clock pins, and whatever is needed for In System Programming (ISP) pins, which can serve double duty.
-The

 ##Design Descision \#1: Stay in the Atmel family
 This decision is made more on qualitative measures rather than rigorous analysis.
 I'm familiar with the Arduino toolchain, I have some familiarity with libraries available for the ATtiny, and the parts are in stock and available in volumes of hundreds through Digikey.

 ##Design Decision \#2: Chip Selection with parametric tool
 Atmel has a parametric selection tool [here](http://www.atmel.com/products/microcontrollers/avr/default.aspx?tab=parameters).
 Using the I/O pin slider on the parametric tool, the closest breakpoint after the 10 I/O pins (plus ISP) I required is 11.
-Setting the maximum number of I/O pins at 12 and making sure I have enough flash (8Kb is the next breakpoint after the estimated 5Kb in size), results in a more manageable selection choice of 4 devicesm the **ATtiny84**, plus three other automotive qualified and/or low power variants.
+Setting the maximum number of I/O pins at 12 and making sure I have enough flash (8Kb is the next breakpoint after the estimated 5Kb in size), results in a more manageable selection choice of 4 devices: the ATtiny84, plus three other automotive qualified and/or low power variants.
+Of these, I've selected the **ATtiny84**

 ##Design Note on the Dual Purpose ISP pins and RESET
 I learned that Digispark disabled the RESET pin on the ATtiny85 after burning the initial bootloader with the ISP.
 This means that once the bootloader is on there and the RESET pin has been switched to a general purpose input, it can't be programmed with ISP any more. **I would like to be able to reprogram the boards!**